It's Wednesday 01/26/22 & your Q or A is Welcome.

 I just purchased a home that within the last three years had a coat of latex paint applied to the brick of an interior fireplace.
 Needless to say, sandblasting is not an option.
-I have tried a product called Peel Away [linked by editor to product info at Amazon] on a small area but it is not coming off very easily.
-A painter has since recommended Muriatic Acid [linked by editor to product info at Amazon].
+I have tried a product called Peel Away [affil. link to info/product on Amazon] on a small area but it is not coming off very easily.
+A painter has since recommended Muriatic Acid [affil. link to info/product on Amazon] .
 Outside of the hazardous elements involved, will this product work more effectively on this project?Peggy Brewer

 - Westerville, Ohio